Historically, the ability to read sheet music has been essential for composing, performing, and analyzing Western music.

 If you’re an absolute beginner at reading sheet music, one of the first things you need to learn is how pitches are organized on a staff.
-If you’re a producer or guitarist, you’re likely to be already familiar with the names of pitches (C, F#, Db, etc).
+If you’re a producer or guitarist, you’re likely to be already familiar with the names of pitches (C, G, F#, Db, etc).
 However, identifying them on the staff might take you a second – here’s a trick that can help speed things up for you:

-As you can see, the white spaces on the treble clef conveniently spell out the word, “FACE” (with bass clef, the position of FACE simply drops down by a third, or one space, on the staff).
+As you can see, the white spaces on the treble clef conveniently spell out the word, “FACE” (with bass clef, the position of FACE simply drops down by a space on the staff).
 This trick is helpful for anyone first starting out because with it, any pitch you need to identify on the staff is at most a letter away.
 If you know where A and C are on the staff, then you can quickly identify that the pitch on the line between them is a B. If you see a pitch below the space you know is E, then it’s a D – it’s that simple.

 Of course, the ultimate goal is to be able to identify a pitch immediately without thinking of the pitches that surround it, but this is a great trick to hit the ground running.

-2.1 Identifying keys with sharps
+How to identify keys with sharps

 To easily identify a key with sharps, we’re going to look at the rightmost sharp symbol noted in the key signature.
 Let’s start with this key, which only has one sharp:

 Using FACE, we can identify that the sole sharp for this key is applied to the pitch of F, causing it to become an F#.
-To identify the major key, we simply raise this pitch by a half step – therefore, this key signature correlates to the key of G major.
+To identify the major key, we simply raise this pitch by a half step – therefore, this key signature represents the key of G major.

 Now it’s your turn: what key is denoted by the following key signature?